Mphomo0/Mphomo0/README.md

 Hi 👋 My name is Mpho Moipolai
 ==============================

-Web Developer and Designer
+Fullstack Web Developer
 --------------------------

-I am an experienced Web Designer/Developer with a demonstrated history of working in the marketing and advertising industry.
-Skilled in Customer Service, UX Design, WordPress, Javascript, Reactjs, Nodejs, Photoshop, Adobe Illustrator and Adobe XD.
-Strong engineering professional with a certificate focused in Web designer/developer from ATTI College.
+"I am an accomplished Full Stack Web Developer with a proven track record of success in the marketing and advertising sector.
+My expertise spans a wide range of skills and competencies, including exceptional proficiency in customer service, as well as advanced technical skills in JavaScript, React.js, Express.js, Node.js, and Next.js.
+In addition to my coding skills, I also possess a creative flair, with proficiency in Photoshop, Illustrator, and Adobe XD.

+My qualifications include a certificate in Web Design and Development from ATTI College and training through HyperionDev, where I honed my skills and gained valuable experience in the field of web development.
+With a strong engineering background, I bring a unique blend of technical expertise and creative problem-solving to every project I undertake.

+I am passionate about crafting exceptional web experiences and am committed to delivering high-quality solutions that meet the unique needs of my clients and users.
+My dedication to staying updated with the latest industry trends and technologies ensures that I remain at the forefront of web development, consistently delivering outstanding results for my clients."

 *   🌍  I'm based in Johannesburg, South Africa
 *   🖥️  See my portfolio at [My portfolio](http://mpho-moipolai.co.za)